mdovale/RingDownAnalysis/README.md

 ## Key Results

 - **NLS Method**: Achieves statistical efficiency, approaching the CRLB for ring-down signals when using the explicit ring-down model
-- **DFT Method**: Provides computationally efficient estimation with Lorentzian peak fitting, but suffers from statistical inefficiency due to windowing and discrete frequency sampling
+- **DFT Method**: Provides computationally efficient estimation with Lorentzian peak fitting, but suffers from statistical inefficiency due to discrete frequency sampling
 - **Exponential Decay Impact**: The exponential amplitude decay reduces effective observation time and SNR, degrading estimation performance compared to constant-amplitude signals.
 The degradation depends on the ratio T/τ (observation time to decay time constant)
 - **Scaling Relationships**: For slow decay (T ≪ τ), accuracy scales as T⁻³/².
 For rapid decay (T ≫ τ), accuracy is limited by τ and scales as τ⁻³/²